schmidsi/yearn-vaults-v2-subgraph/README.md

 At this moment, the scripts available are:

-- **yarn deploy:rinkeby**: build the subgraph.yaml file, and deploy it on the Rinkeby testnet.
-- **yarn deploy:kovan**: build the subgraph.yaml file, and deploy it on the Kovan testnet.
+- **yarn deploy:fantom**: build the subgraph.yaml file, and deploy it on the Fantom network.
-- **yarn deploy:mainnet**: build the subgraph.yaml file, and deploy it on the mainnet network.
+- **yarn deploy:mainnet**: build the subgraph.yaml file, and deploy it on the mainnet Ethereum network.

-> The subgraph is only deployed on the mainnet network.
+> We don't support Ethereum testnets at the moment.

+## Do you want to contribute?

+We currently have a multitude of needs across all of our yTeams.
+As the Yearn ecosystem and suite of products continue to grow, we look for new contributors to join our community as we rapidly scale.

+If you are interested in working as a yearn contributor, complete [this form](https://github.com/yearn/onboarding/invitations), and a member of our operations team will reach out within 1-2 days with the next steps.

+For additional information on the onboarding process, [click here](https://yearnfinance.notion.site/Contributors-bceb03566612483ca139f800fb5452ad)

+## Want to Help Us In The Subgraph?

+Feel free to assign an [issue](https://github.com/yearn/yearn-vaults-v2-subgraph/issues) from our current list and create a pull request.
+We will review it in the next 1-2 days to give you feedback about your changes.

+If you want to help Yearn Finance but you need more information about this repository, schema and entities, you can read this [onboarding doc](./docs/onboarding.md).

 ## Subgraphs